kdosiodjinud/ai-generate-image-by-reference/README.md

 vendor/bin/php-cs-fixer fix
 ```

-> 💡 On PHP 8.4, you may need to prefix the command to suppress a version warning:
+> 💡 If you're on PHP 8.4 (or fighting entropy), run it with:
 >
 > ```bash
 > PHP_CS_FIXER_IGNORE_ENV=1 vendor/bin/php-cs-fixer fix